emilyriehl/yoneda/simplicial-hott/5-segal-types.md

 ## Prerequisites

+- `hott/1-paths.rzk` - we require basic path algebra
+- `hott/2-contractible.rzk` - we require the notion of contractible types and the data associated to a proof of contractibility
-- `hott/total-space.rzk` — we rely on `contractible-fibers-projection-equiv` and `total-space-projection` from that file in the proof of Theorem 5.5
+- `hott/total-space.rzk` — we rely on `contractible-fibers-projection-equiv` and `total-space-projection` in the proof of Theorem 5.5
-- `3-simplicial-type-theory.rzk` — we rely on definitions of simplicies and their subshapes
+- `3-simplicial-type-theory.md` — we rely on definitions of simplicies and their subshapes

-## The Segal condition
+- `4-extension-types.md` — we use the fubini theorem and extension extensionality

+## Hom types

+Extension types are used to define the type of arrows between fixed terms:

 ```rzk
 -- [RS17, Definition 5.1]